 A Faculty Advisor will be appointed for each student.
-This advisor will serve in two capacities.
-The first is to advise the student on academic matters, and the second is to assist in professional development.
-Should a student wish to change advisors, he or she should meet with the appropriate Program Director.
+Faculty Advisors are core faculty from the student's program who work with students to help them achieve their academic and professional goals.
+This advisor will serve in two primary capacities.
+The first is to advise the student on academic matters as they progress through their program, and the second is to guide the student in their professional development.
+Faculty advisors are available to students during their schedule office hours or by appointment.
+Students may request a change in faculty advisor by contacting their Program Director.